-\Art 101 Drawing I
+Art 101 Drawing I

-3 credit hours A fundamental course that stresses the development of visual awareness and sensitivity to various drawing materials.
+A fundamental course that stresses the development of visual awareness and sensitivity to various drawing materials.
 Basic principles of perspective, proportion, and value are introduced.

-\Art 111 Design I
+Art 111 Design I

 A foundation course with specific emphasis on design principles and elements relative to a basic understanding of visual composition.